iterorganization/IMAS-Python/docs/source/courses/advanced_user_training.rst

-Advanced IMASPy
+Advanced imas-python
 ===============

-In this IMASPy training, we dive into more advanced features of IMASPy.
-It is assumed you are familiar with the basic features of IMASPy, which are introduced in the :ref:`IMASPy 101` training.
+In this imas-python training, we dive into more advanced features of imas-python.
+It is assumed you are familiar with the basic features of imas-python, which are introduced in the :ref:`imas-python 101` training.

 .. note::